cybercongress/go-cyber/docs/run_validator.md

 First, you have to setup a server.
 You node should be constantnly running.
 This means that you will need a reliable server to keep it running.
-Also, you may consider to use any cloud service with dedicated GPU, like Hetzner (or use a local machine).
+Also, you may consider to use any cloud service with dedicated GPU, like Hetzner (or use a local machine), but whatever you'll choose, for better stabillity and consistence we recomend to use a dedicated server for every validator node.

 Cyberd is based on Cosmos-SDK and written in Go.
 It should work on any platform which can compile and run programs in Go.